Haksell/kfs/README.md

 -   [x] Write basic kernel code of the choosen language.
 -   [x] Compile it with correct flags, and link it to make it bootable.
 -   [ ] Once all of those steps above are done, you can write some helpers like kernel types or basic functions (strlen, strcmp, ...)
--   [ ] Your work must not exceed 10 MB.
 -   [x] Code the interface between your kernel and the screen.
 -   [x] Display "42" on the screen.
 -   [x] For the link part, you must create a linker file with the GNU linker (ld).